 The Curious Incident of the Cheese at the Right Time

-The incredible importance of cheese to the remarkable history of the civilized world has often been overlooked.
-From the beginning of cheese man (and woman at least when she was not slimming) has always been the lynch pin that set the world to rights or changed the course of history, which as the scholars note, has never run smoothly.
+The incredible importance of cheese to the remarkable history of the civilised world has often been overlooked.
+From the beginning of man (and woman, at least when she was not slimming), cheese has always been the lynch pin that set the world to rights or changed the course of history, which as the scholars note, has never run smoothly.

 When milk from a startled wildebeest-like bison fell into a depression on the windswept plains of ancient Africa after a sabre-toothed lion-like tiger whipped off said beast to feed her young, the resultant dairy curdled in the afternoon sun creating the ür-cheese.
 Paleontologists refer to it as homo caseus.
 I have it on good authority, though the fossil record might be best described as non-existent.